Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Introduction

-Recall that a \textit{Monte-Carlo algorithm} is a randomized algorithm which gives a correct output to a decision problem with probability strictly bigger than $1/2$.
-The probability of having incorrect output can be made arbitrarily small by running the algorithm sufficiently many times.
-A Monte-Carlo algorithm with outputs ``yes'' and ``no'' is called \textit{one-sided} if the output ``yes'' is always correct.
-A special case of Montes--Carlo algorithms is a \textit{Las Vegas algorithm} which either outputs a correct answer or reports failure.
+Recall that a \textit{Monte-Carlo algorithm} is a randomized algorithm which gives a correct output with probability strictly bigger than $1/2$.
+A special case of Monte--Carlo algorithms is a \textit{Las Vegas algorithm} which either outputs a correct answer or reports failure.
 A detailed comparison of Monte--Carlo and Las Vegas algorithms, both from practical and theoretical point, can be found in \cite{babai97.1}.

-By the nature of our axioms, all algorithms for black box groups (in the sense of Axioms BB1--BB4 and BB5) are Monte-Carlo.
-In most applications, our algorithms can be easily made Las Vegas if additional information of some kind is provided about $\XX$---for example a set of its generators, that is, strings in $\XX$ which represent a generating set of the group $G$ encrypted by $\XX$, or the order of the field $\GF$.
+By the nature of our axioms, many algorithms for black box groups (in the sense of Axioms BB1--BB4) are Monte-Carlo.
+In case of decision problems, where the output is ``yes'' or ``no'', the error of a Monte--Carlo algorithm can be made arbitrarily close to 0 by repeatedly re-running it.
+So answers to questions of the kind ``Is this black box group isomorphic to the given group?'' can be made as precise as we wish.
+In this paper, algorithms are Las Vegas.

-The results of this paper suggest that the distinction between Monte-Carlo and Las Vegas probabilistic algorithms is external to the structural theory of black box groups although, of course, it remains quite natural and crucially important in its concrete applications.